Treatment for bowel cancer will depend on which part of your bowel is affected and how far the cancer has spread.

 Before having surgery, the care team will advise you about whether it may be necessary to form an ileostomy or colostomy, and the likelihood of this being temporary or permanent.

-There are patient support groups available that provide support for patients who have just had or are about to have a stoma.
+There are patient support groups for people who've just had or are about to have a stoma.

 You can get more details from your stoma care nurse, or visit the groups online for further information.

-- Ileostomy and Internal Pouch Support Group – this organisation provides a unique visiting service for anyone wishing to speak with someone who has been through similar surgery
+- Ileostomy & Internal Pouch Association – this organisation provides a unique visiting service for anyone wishing to speak with someone who has been through similar surgery

-- Cancer Research: coping with a stoma after bowel cancer
+Cancer Research also has more information and advice about coping with a stoma after bowel cancer.

 Side effects of surgery